 Local Flap Technique

 The majority of Mohs patients benefit from a local flap approach to reconstructive surgery.
 Dr. Madden can carefully harvest a flap of healthy tissue adjacent to the area already affected by Mohs.
-She then folds this skin over the wound and carefully mends the microvascular tissue together.
-Your blood vessels will create a new network of living, pulsing circulation that maintains the health and beauty of your own skin.
+She then arranges this skin over the wound and carefully mends the tissue together with sutures.
+Your blood vessels will create a new network of circulation that maintains the health and beauty of your own skin.

 Skin Graft Method

 If the flap technique would require too much donor skin from the face, then you may opt to contribute skin from another area of your body.
-This tissue may be harvested from behind the ear or along the clavicle.
+This tissue is commonly harvested from behind the ear, but many appropriate donor sites exist depending on your specific case. .
 Dr. Madden will discuss your options with you before proceeding.
 Her general strategy is to graft skin so that your harvest site is easy to conceal, yet still shares the same general thickness and texture as your facial skin.
 Once the appropriate graft is collected, Dr. Madden will expertly apply it to the area where your skin cancer once was.

 Recovery and Results